kiro6/penetration-testing-notes/Penetration Testing/Kerberos attacks/README.md

 ## Resource-based constrained delegation
+- **Resource Trust:** The resource server maintains a list of trusted services or computers that are allowed to delegate on behalf of users.
 - It's possible to gain code execution with elevated privileges on a remote computer if you have WRITE privilege on that computer's AD object.
 - must be Windows 2012 Domain Controller or later
 - write `msDS-AllowedToActOnBehalfOfOtherIdentitity` attribute